tapanther/Tritan/docs/Blackpoint.md

 - *Haarahld I* :

-    Dohlaran King during the Great Sack, Haarahld I led a desperate attack on Baltatrax and his forces within Blackpoint.
-Although he was mortally wounded in the process, Haarahld defeated Baltatrax, putting an end to the Demogorgon's rampage.
+    Dohlaran King during the Great Sack, Haarahld I led a desperate attack on Baltatrax and his forces within [Blackpoint][Blackpoint (City)] Although he was mortally wounded in the process, Haarahld defeated Baltatrax, putting an end to the Demogorgon's rampage.